-Wausau Insurance Company (U.K.) Limited is a wholly owned subsidiary of Liberty International Netherlands V.O.F.
 Wausau formerly underwrote marine, aviation, transport and non-marine business through the Willis Faber Underwriting Management Ltd ("WFUM") Pool.
 The Company ceased underwriting this business in 1991 and has completed the run-off for nearly all of those liabilities.
 The Company retains the potential for some residual liability in respect of employers' liability cover provided prior to 1991.
 The Company has no plans to resume underwriting.
 Wausau is a limited liability company incorporated in England, with its registered office based in London.